calculix/CalculiX-Examples/Test/Joints/README.md

 `<img src="Refs/f-kin.png" width="400">`

-In the linear static step, the lower fixed bar is totally stress free, all the load is taken by the upper reference node (which was not fixed deliberately).
-There is a message stating that nlgeom is active.
+In the linear static step, the lower fixed bar is shows bending and twisting load.
+The upper bar has tensile load, the stresses are much smaller there.
+This is to be expected because regardles of how the upper bar rotates, the pressure load is always axial.

 <img src="Refs/se-kin.png" width="400">